capmo/config/README.md

 module.exports = { ...prettierConfig };
 ```

-## Overview

-This serves as a basic configuration to standardise all our repositories.
-The styling makes use of the following technologies

-- [Prettier](https://prettier.io/) - For styling the code
-- [EditorConfig](https://editorconfig.org/) - To ensure all editors use the same rules
-- [ESLint](https://eslint.org/docs/) - For linting our code to avoid using bad practices and is based on the [Airbnb](https://github.com/airbnb/javascript) styleguide.

-## Setup

 To setup the styling copy the files from the provided directory.
 There are separate configs and installs for project with and without React.